emicklei/recall/README.md

 It can be beneficial to also have access to all debug-level logs **leading up to the point** of failure.
 However, enabling debug logging in production environments can result in excessive log volumes and increased CPU utilization.

 So, you ideally want debug logging information only when a failure occurs.
-A failure situation is an exceptional occurrence, so it is assumed that reprocessing the same request for the purpose of collecting information is not overly costly.
-Additionally, it is assumed that processing the same request leads to the same failure.
+In general, a failure situation is an exceptional occurrence, so collecting information in that case is not overly costly.

 The `recall` package builds on this idea by encapsulating a function that can return an error.
 The following strategies are available to capture debug logging:

 #### RecallOnErrorStrategy